 An autumn evening in 1978.
 The Music Machine, Camden High Street, London.
 Despite the name, there’s nothing techno about the place: a three-tier theatre in faded red and gold, it dates from Victorian times.
 I like this marriage of the chic and the seedy, the louche air of it all: I imagine a powdered tart with scarlet lips drinking sherry in a brothel lounge, a shiny trinket dangling between her hard-working tits.

 Marianne Faithfull sings dark songs.
 Never-ending longing, not happy endings; courage and endurance, not flash-in-the-pan bravado.
 Though she may venture out into spring and summer, autumn and winter are her seasons.
 Falling leaves and driving snow, not honeyed sunlight and hyacinths.
 Hers is the world of night, not daylight; beauty, not prettiness.
-It is a world I am at home in.
+It is a world where I am at home.